Aptakisic-Tripp Community Consolidated School District 102: History

-During the COVID-19 pandemic, D102 remained remote in operations and utilized online technology to facilitate learning.
-In July 2020, it was announced that students would remain in fully remote learning at least through Oct.
-5 of that year.
+During the COVID-19 pandemic, D102 remained remote in operations and used online technology for learning.
+In July 2020, it was announced that students would remain in fully remote learning until Oct.
+5, 2020, at the earliest.

 For the 2021–2022 school year, the district began operating in a hybrid capacity, with some classes fully remote, some virtual, and some a mix of the two.

-In 2023, a new wing designated specifically for STEM was built out of half of the District Office, and in the summer of 2024, a link was built between Aptakisic Junior High School and the new science wing.
+In 2023, a wing designed specifically for STEM for Aptakisic was built out of half of the existing district office, and in the summer of 2024, a link was built between the school and the new wing.
 The link was originally announced to be located underground, but it was built above ground.
-In 2025, construction of a new gym (dubbed the “Mega Gym” by students) was completed at Aptakisic, and a parking lot was put in where Aptakisic Park was.
-As of late 2024, the STEM (science) wing was primarily designated for science classes and after-school STEM clubs.
+In 2025, construction of a new gym, was completed at Aptakisic, as well as an expanded parking lot on the site of Aptakisic Park.

 Electives and athletics

-Currently, D102 offers Spanish, Band, Orchestra, and Chorus as electives for AJHS.
-Aptakisic Junior High School has also offered French in the past, but the program was later terminated.
-In all of the elementary schools, there is a mandatory encore rotation consisting of art class, music class, and Communication Media Arts (CMA), which is a combination of acting, speechwriting, and content creation, and an Engineering class, called Project: Lead The Way (PLTW) in elementary school.
-In Aptakisic, the encore rotation is mandatory for sixth grade, yet is optional for 7th and 8th grades, and contains health class instead of art for 6th grade.
+Currently, schools in D102 offer Spanish, band, orchestra, and chorus as electives at AJHS, which had also offered French, but the program was terminated.
+In all of the elementary schools, there is a mandatory encore rotation consisting of art; music; Communication and Media Arts (CMA), a combination of acting, speechwriting, and content creation; and an engineering class, called Project: Lead The Way (PLTW).
+At Aptakisic, the encore rotation is mandatory for sixth grade and contains health class, engineering, CMA, and music.
+However, the encore rotation is optional for 7th and 8th grades and contains art class.
 In 8th grade, an entrepreneurship class is included in the encore rotation.
-If a student does not take any electives in Aptakisic, a study hall class is available.
+If a student does not take any electives in Aptakisic, a study hall 'class' is available.

 Aptakisic offers many extracurriculars and sports, including, but not limited to: